The 7 Best Tips and Tricks for Negotiating with Carriers

 1. Know your average.

 As soon as you know the lane and type of equipment needed, you can use Truckstop.com’s rate tools to make quick decisions and stay ahead.
-Use Rate Mate before you post a load for a sneak peek into what your competitors are offering (inclusive of fuel surcharges and other charges).
+Use Rate Insights before you post a load for a sneak peek into what your competitors are offering (inclusive of fuel surcharges and other charges).

 2. Know posted vs. paid rates.

 Rates posted aren’t always the rates paid.
 Most carriers will expect some wiggle room when they make the call.
-Be armed with the average paid rate (Rate Mate can help!) so you remain confident if a carrier brings up what other brokers have paid them for the lane in the past.
+Be armed with the average paid rate (Rate Insights can help!) so you remain confident if a carrier brings up what other brokers have paid them for the lane in the past.
 Data doesn’t lie.

 3. Know your margin.

 If you and your team handles negotiations between both shippers and carriers, it’s important to have a grip on your margin.
-Truckstop.com’s Rate Mate provides Paid Shipper Rate trends for the last 30, 60, and 90 days, so you know if your load was over or under bid.
+Truckstop.com’s Rate Insights provides Paid Shipper Rate trends for the last 30, 60, and 90 days, so you know if your load was over or under bid.
 This will help you determine what gross margin you can live with on this and every load.

 4. Know your negotiation strength.